By: Chris ⎜ Last updated

 Radisson Blu Plaza

-The Radisson Blu Plaza puts its pool, saunas, and fitness room high up on the 34th to 37th floors, which means city panorama views from the sauna and gym.
-The men's and women's saunas have large glass windows.
-The fitness room has floor-to-ceiling glass.
-Even the pool, despite being small, benefits from the elevation.
+The Radisson Blu Plaza has put its pool, saunas, and fitness room high up on the 34th to 37th floors, which means you get city panorama views from the sauna and the gym.

 The pool has a counter-current system that lets you swim continuously without hitting the wall, which partially compensates for the limited size.